AbdelStark/askeladd/README.md

 Typical flow:

-1. User submits a proving request to the network
+1. User submits a proving request to the network.
-2. An Askeladd prover agent generates a proof for the request
+2. An Askeladd prover agent generates a proof for the request.
-3. The proof is published to the Nostr network
+3. The proof is published to the Nostr network.
-4. The user can verify the proof using the Askeladd verifier agent
+4. The user can verify the proof using the Askeladd verifier agent.

-## Open questions / TODOs
+## TODOs

-- [ ] Use [NIP-90 - Data Vending Machine](https://nips.nostr.com/90) to define interaction between Service Providers (prover agents) and customers (users needing to generate proofs).
+- [X] Use [NIP-90 - Data Vending Machine](https://nips.nostr.com/90) to define interaction between Service Providers (prover agents) and customers (users needing to generate proofs).
-  - Check <https://vendata.io/dvms> mechanism to see how it works.
-  - Check <https://www.data-vending-machines.org/> for more information.
 - [ ] Use [NIP-89 -Recommended Application Handlers](https://nips.nostr.com/89) for prover agents to advertise their support for certain types of proving requests, their pricing model, etc.
 - [ ] Use [NIP-57 - Lightning Zaps](https://nips.nostr.com/57) to handle the payment for the proofs.
 - [ ] Use [NIP-13 - Proof of Work](https://nips.nostr.com/13) for spam protection.